Learning Multi-agent Action Coordination via Electing First-move Agent: Experiment

-For proving the feasibility of our algorithm in a realistically simulated complicated and dynamic environment, we explore our method on the Google Football environment without any obvious well-defined behavioural abstractions, a suitable testbed to study multi-agent decision making and coordination.

-The environment exposes the \texttt{raw} observations, including ball information, the left and right team information, controlled player information, ball controlled information, game mode, etc. In addition, we use the wrappers called \texttt{Simple115StateWrapper} provided by the environment, which convert raw observations to 115 floats.
-The players are endowed with available actions at each state from 19 actions over \texttt{no-op}, \texttt{shoot} and \texttt{move} and etc. Here, we pick the scenario of ~\textit{academy\_3\_vs\_1\_with\_keeper} for 3-vs-1 experiment and the scenario of ~\textit{academy\_run\_to\_score\_with\_keeper} for 2-vs-6 experiment.
-In the Google Football tasks, agents need to coordinate for better rewards and only scoring leads to rewards.
-We only control left-side players, which are against the rule-based built-in bots controlled by the game engine in our experiments.
+To further show the feasibility of our algorithm in a complicated and dynamic environment, we explore our method on Google Football (GF).
+Without any apparent well-defined behavioural abstractions, GF is a suitable testbed to study multi-agent decision-making and action coordination.
+The environment exposes the \texttt{raw} observations, including ball information, the left and right team information, etc. We convert these observations to 115 floats.
+Each player has 19 available actions.
+Here, we select the scenarios of 3-vs-1 and 2-vs-6 for performance comparison between fewer opponents and more opponents.

-In the scenario of~\textit{academy\_3\_vs\_1\_with\_keeper} for the full-field game, three of our players try to score from the edge of the box, two players stand on each side, and the other stands at the center owning the ball.
-There is only an opponent keeper.
-Initially, the player at the center is facing the defender.
-The scenario is relatively simple and requires tacit cooperation with each other for scoring.

-The scenario provided by google research called ~\textit{academy\_run\_to\_score\_w-} \\ \textit{ith\_keeper}, with the starting point of the player set in the middle of the field, is a 2-vs-6 game.
-Our players need to score against a keeper and five opponent players who chase our players from behind.
-This is a complex and hard scenario due to the defense and hindrance of multiple opponent players.

-The Google Football Environment, including the richness of possible behaviours and the need to coordinate movement with respect to a dynamic context including ball, goals, and other players makes the coordinated strategies emerge harder.
-But the performance comparison against baselines in Fig.\ref{fig:exp3_fig} show that ~\nameone~can still outperform all the baselines and also obtain a stable high episode reward within limited steps on both scenarios.
-The results demonstrate that our algorithm can be well adapted to the complex and dynamic practical environment.